mahavedalla/mahavedalla/docs/questions/bodhi/how-partial-enlightenment-is-possible.md

-# How partial enlightenment is possible?
+Question: How partial enlightenment is possible?
 Answer in Brief: -
  Category: Bodhi
 Sutta References: -